TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs: Acceptability Judgment Collection

 \section{Acceptability Judgment Collection}

 Figure \ref{fig:survey} provides a screenshot of the survey carried out on the Qualtrics platform.
 All participants gave their informed consent before starting the survey and agreed that their anonymous responses can be made publicly available.
 Students received extra credit in exchange for their participation.
+Participation was on a voluntary basis for both students and non-students, and they were explicitly informed that no financial compensation would be provided.
+The survey was distributed within our close networks.